 Younger kids, of course, also have plenty of fun things to do in Santa's Village.
 Highlights guaranteed to keep them busy for hours include the fun mini-train that circles the park, roller coasters, carousels, boat rides aboard Santa's Summer Sleigh along the Muskoka River, and a chance to visit Santa's summer cottage.

-The water park area's also fun and includes a rotating barrel ride and the world's longest waterslide.
+The water park areas, known as Santa's Spray and Play Beach Zone, are also fun and include a variety of splash pads and wet play areas for youngsters to cool off in (bring a towel!).
 For a special treat, why not book a fun "breakfast with Santa" experience for the kids?

 Address: 1624 Golden Beach Road, Bracebridge, Ontario